An important book

 By Robert David Schildgen on September 25, 2013

 Format: Kindle Edition & Paperback

 Despite all the sound and fury over immigration reform, most Americans have no understanding whatsoever of the actual lives of immigrants: the suffering that drove them to leave their native lands; the mortal risks they take simply to get over the border; the prejudices they fsce, and their amazing work ethic.
 J.P.
 Bone’s “Illegals” takes you inside their world like no other book does.
 He traces the dangerous move of two cousins from El Salvador dodging bullets–and poverty–and in showing the perils they face creates a novel that would work as a thrilling tale in itself.
 But the book offers much more, because it shows Latino families close up in their ordinary daily lives, cooking, working, bantering with the kids, or just hanging out, while at the same time giving us a compelling story of their struggle to gain decent wages and working conditions.
-Little wonder that this novel earned the endorsement from eminent activists such as Martin Sheen, Michael Moore, Howard Zinn, Studs Terkel, Noam Chomsky.
+Little wonder that this novel earned the endorsement from eminent activists such as Martin Sheen, Michael Moore, Howard Zinn, and Studs Terkel.

 By Lee Thomas on September 26, 2013